 Here are some things to consider when setting bedtime for your toddler.
 You can tweak these same principles outlined above for your toddler.

-- Night Sleep Length.
-Be sure he is getting 10-12 hours of sleep at night.
+Night Sleep Length.
+When setting bedtime for your toddler, be sure he is getting 10-12 hours of sleep at night.

 Bedtime for Preschoolers